Quickstart

 great-expectations <= 0.18.19 due to breaking changes being introduced with v.1.0.0

-To start with, go to the , sign-up and login.
-If you want to deploy directly on your AWS instance, just go to our AWS Marketplace listing and deploy from (using Etiq via AWS Marketplace incurs a cost however).
+To start with, go to the dashboard site, sign-up and login.
+If you want to deploy directly on your AWS instance, just go to our AWS Marketplace listing and deploy from there (using Etiq via AWS Marketplace incurs a cost however).

 Once you've signed-up to the dashboard, check up this interactive demo: